jhumelsine/jhumelsine.github.io/_posts/2024-04-25-interpreter-design-pattern-parser.md

 * Change the current symbol to another symbol.
 * Move one position forward in the list or backward in the list.

 That relatively simple list change of upgrading Finite Automata to Turing Machines unlocks all known forms of computation.
 See: [Church-Turing Thesis](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis).
 Turing proved that even when you try to define a more powerful Turing Machine, he could still use a basic Turing Machine to emulate the more “powerful” version.
 No matter what new direction we go into, we return to where we started.
-For example, a Turing Machine with multiple lists of symbols is no more powerful than a Turing Machine with one list of symbols.
-That is, given any multiple list Turing machine, we can always create a single list Turing Machine that returns the same computable results.
-The single list Turing Machine will have more components, and it will probably take more cycles to complete, but it can still compute everything the multiple list Turing Machine can compute.
+For example, a Turing Machine with multiple tapes of symbols is no more powerful than a Turing Machine with one tape of symbols.
+That is, given any multiple tape Turing machine, we can always create a single tape Turing Machine that returns the same computable results.
+The single tape Turing Machine will have more components, and it will probably take more cycles to complete, but it can still compute everything the multiple tape Turing Machine can compute.

 <img src="https://upload.wikimedia.org/wikipedia/commons/5/52/Breadboard.JPG" alt="Breadboard" title="Image Source: https://commons.wikimedia.org/wiki/File:Breadboard.JPG" width = "25%" align="right" style="padding-right: 35px;">

 Turing Machines are hardcoded.
 They are the mathematical equivalent of breadboards.
-Turing proved there existed a Turing Machine that could read the configuration specification of any hardcoded Turing Machine and emulate its behavior.
+Turing proved there existed a Turing Machine that could read the configuration specification of any hardcoded Turing Machine as specified on a symbol tape and emulate its behavior.
 It’s known as a [Universal Turing Machine](https://en.wikipedia.org/wiki/Universal_Turing_machine).
 A Universal Turing Machine can be programmed, not just wired!
 All modern computers are Universal Turing Machines.

 Turing also proved that some problems are not computable.
 That is, there is no solution to them.
 The most famous unsolvable problem is the [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem).